 Solutions to Acid Rain

 Most of the electric power supporting the modern-day energy requirements comes from combusting fossil fuels such as oil, natural gas, and coal that generate nitrogen oxides (NOx) and sulfur dioxide (SO2) as the chief contributors to acid rain.
-Burning coal largely accounts for SO2 emissions while NOx emissions are mostly from fossil fuel combustions.
+Burning coal largely accounts for SO2 emissions, while NOx emissions are mostly from fossil fuel combustion.

-Similarly, NOx emissions from automobile fossil fuel combustions are mitigated upon by use of catalytic converters.
+Similarly, NOx emissions from automobile fossil fuel combustions are mitigated by using catalytic converters.
 Catalytic converters are fixed on the exhaust pipe system to reduce NOx emission.
-Improvement of gasoline that combusts cleaner is also a strategy for reducing emission of NOx gases.
+Improvement of gasoline that combusts cleaner is also a strategy for reducing the emission of NOx gases.

-Millions of people directly and indirectly contribute to SO2 and NOx emissions.
-Mitigation of this challenge requires individuals to be more informed about energy conservation and ways of reducing emissions such as: turning off lights or electrical appliances when not using them; use public transport; use energy efficient electrical appliances; and use of hybrid vehicles or those with low NOx emissions.
+Millions of people, directly and indirectly, contribute to SO2 and NOx emissions.
+Mitigation of this challenge requires individuals to be more informed about energy conservation and ways of reducing emissions, such as turning off lights or electrical appliances when not using them, using public transport, using energy-efficient electrical appliances, and using hybrid vehicles or those with low NOx emissions.